siratl/ReusableCodes/README.md

 # ReusableCodes
-Just a bunch of reusable components of code such as:
+An array of reusable components of code such as:

 * [x] Carousel - slide